plurb/Aetherwynn-Unstable-Isotopes/Classes/Barbarian/Barbarian Fighting Sytles.md

 ## Versatile Fighting
 While wielding a single versatile weapon and no shield, you gain a +1 bonus to your attack rolls with that weapon.
 While doing so, you can also use your bonus action to make a single grapple or shove attack, or to take the Use an Object action.

-## Evasion
-**Prerequisites: 7th level, Dexterity of 13 or greater.**

-> *You can nimbly dodge out of the way of certain area effects, such as a red dragon's fiery breath or an Ice Storm spell.*

-When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

-## Great Weapon Master
-**Prerequisites: 7th level, Strength of 15 or greater.**

-> *Your near herculean strength allows you to wield weapons sized for creatures larger than yourself.*

-You can wield Large weapons without any drawbacks.